AP sources: Browns QB Deshaun Watson suspended for 6 games

 Despite Watson’s legal entanglement, the Browns — along with several other teams — pursued Watson after the first grand jury declined to indict him.

 Initially, Watson turned down the Browns.
-But Cleveland owners Dee and Jimmy Haslam enticed him with a fully guaranteed five-year, $230 million contract.
+But Cleveland owners Dee and Jimmy Haslam enticed him with the richest fully guaranteed contract in league history, to that point.

 Watson had other offers but chose the Browns and waived his no-trade clause to join a team coming off a disappointing 8-9 season.
 Cleveland completed the deal on March 18 by agreeing to send Houston three first-round draft picks and six selections overall for Watson.